Kitchen work triangle: History

-Work on optimizing kitchen layouts was begun in the 1920s by Lillian Moller Gilbreth, an industrial psychologist and engineer, in partnership with the Brooklyn Borough Gas Company.
+Work on optimizing kitchen layouts began in the 1920s by Lillian Moller Gilbreth, an industrial psychologist and engineer, in partnership with the Brooklyn Borough Gas Company.
 Gilbreth's Kitchen Practical was unveiled in 1929 at a Women's Exposition based on Gilbreth's research on motion savings.
 Gilbreth referred to the L-shaped layout as "circular routing" which later came to be called the kitchen work triangle.
 A specific model was developed in the 1940s to address the efficiency of the kitchen space between the major work centers: Cooking (range), Preparation (sink/dishwasher) and Food Storage (refrigerator).
 It was designed to maximize the efficiency of a one-cook kitchen that stemmed from Taylorist principles that had to do with time-motion studies from around the turn of the century.
 The University of Illinois School of Architecture developed the work triangle to emphasize cost reduction by standardizing construction.
 This resulted in a variety of configurations.